Natural Alternative Therapies

 Stir well before pouring and serve cold.
 You can keep it in the refrigerator for up to 2 days, but if you don’t freeze it – It’s better to drink it right away.

-If you prefer pre-made Vitamin C tablets, here’s an easy way to make about 35 pills:
+If you prefer pre-made Vitamin C tablets, here’s an easy way to make about 35 tablets:

 Ingredients: